 Hera was conceived with a triple set of objectives: asteroid deflection, technology and science, and includes a very strong technology demonstration component.

-Hera will prepare the way for future interplanetary missions by testing deep-space navigation and guidance, inter-satellite communication between the main Hera spacecraft and its CubeSat (and possibly micro-lander) as well proximity operations in the asteroid's extremely low-gravity environment.
+Hera will prepare the way for future interplanetary missions by testing deep-space navigation and guidance, inter-satellite communication between the main Hera spacecraft and its CubeSats as well as proximity operations in the asteroid's extremely low-gravity environment.

 Probably the single most significant technology Hera will demonstrate during its mission to the Didymos binary system is intangible in nature, a software algorithm rather than physical hardware, taking a data fusion approach to combine inputs from multiple sensors on a real-time basis, building up a detailed picture of its surroundings in space, while also being able to identify and isolate faults as they arise.